Ardee

 Who Liquidated Leonard in Lurgan?

-- The recommended time for this murder mystery, excluding refreshment stops, is about three hours.
+• The recommended time for this murder mystery, excluding refreshment stops, is 2 ½ – 3 hours.

-- Refreshments – there is quite a good lunch-time restaurant in Brownlow House.
-You will come across various other cafes, coffee shops, a bakery, and convenience stores on your clue hunt.
+• Refreshments – there is quite a good lunch-time restaurant in Brownlow House.
+There are other options in the town.

 To pay using Paypal click here (or in the menu) to order this, or any other, Whodunit Hunt.